Chester Valley Trail

-Chester Valley Trail is a 19 mi rail trail which runs largely through the Great Valley of Pennsylvania (also known as the Chester Valley) in Chester and Montgomery counties in southeastern Pennsylvania.
+The Chester Valley Trail (CVT) is a 19 mi rail trail which runs largely through the Great Valley of Pennsylvania (also known as the Chester Valley) in Chester and Montgomery counties in southeastern Pennsylvania.
 The west end is in Exton (Chester County), while the east end is in Norristown (Montgomery County).
 Phase 1 of the trail was funded by the American Recovery and Reinvestment Act of 2009.
 Phase 2 of the trail's construction was completed in March 2023, adding 7.6 mi.

 Historical development

 The Chester Valley Trail enjoys a rich history closely connected to a number of American Revolutionary War parks and monuments.
 The trail runs through Battle of the Clouds Park, a site known for a battle between the armies of General Washington and General Cornwallis in September 1777 in which torrential downpour spoiled the colonial troops' black powder and forced them to retreat prior to fully engaging the British.
 Additionally, the trail travels within a few miles of the site of the Paoli massacre.

 Phase 2 of the trail project connected the trail to the Schuylkill River Trail, providing a link to Valley Forge National Historic Park.
 It opened in March 2023.